ngchain/ngcore/docs/contract.md

-A contract lives on chain as **WebAssembly text (wat)** in the account's `Contract` field — human-readable, diff-able and editable in place by append/delete txs, like a script.
+A contract lives on chain as **WebAssembly text (wat)** in the account's `Contract` field — human-readable, diff-able and editable in place by patch (edit) txs, like a script.
 It is compiled to binary by the deterministic `wat.Compile` only when the account gets locked (and on each execution); an account whose text does not compile cannot be locked, so every active contract is guaranteed valid.
 The contract's